rwxrob/zet/20210826164649/README.md

 while I work on mine.
 You are welcome to chat and ask questions.
 Someone else might answer you.
 I just might not see them.
 You are not bothering me.
-Categories: Science & Technology, Software and Game Development, Writing.
+Categories: Science & Technology, Software and Game Development, Just Chatting.

 🕹️  **Gaming** I'm playing a video game of some kind.
 I love to randomly chat while playing games.
 Usually camera and mic are on but I'm paying varying amounts of attention to the chat.
 Always music.
 Categories: Dota 2, Witcher 3, Team Fortress 2, Minecraft, ShenzenIO.

+🤬 **Ranting** I'm pissed off and using the word "fuck" a lot.
+I'm usually not listening to anyone and just want to yell loudly. *Usually,* this mode doesn't stay very long but I make no promises.
+If there is music I can't here it over the sound of my own angry, "unhinged" voice.
+Categories: Just Chatting, Science & Technology, Talk Shows & Podcasts.

+🎬 **Recording** I'm recording what is happening on the screen to be placed into a video saved forever on YouTube.
+The title will be the same title of the YouTube video that gets posted.
+I use my `zet cast` tool to synchronize the notes with the description of the video.
+I almost always keep the live chat off the screen for obvious (but hard-learned) reasons.
+Be careful what you chat.
+Use the octothorpe (hashtag, `#`) as the first character if you don't want your chat readable on screen.
+(You'll have to add an initial space if you want to enter an actual tag.)

+🎉 **Partying** Usually this means I have music on and am just celebrating and being silly.
+I might even break out the guitar or have my wife on.
+Might be doing my own take on movies.
+Might be drunk and dancing.
+Sometimes watching other streamers.
+If I'm not engaging the chat it's because I'm distracted by something shiny.
+You are my priority for sure (so long as you are entertaining me).
+Music is always blasting and I take requests for whatever.
+Categories: Just Chatting, Science & Technology, Music, Sex, Drugs, and Rock & Roll (It's a joke Twitch TOS people, calm the fuck down.)

-💬 **Chatting** The main point of this mode is engagement with the chat.
-I'm actively engaging with people from all chat sources both in text and voice.
+💬 **Chatting** The main point of this mode is engagement.
+I'm actively engaging with any and all chat sources as best I can both in text and voice.
+I change the title up a lot to try and match the ever-changing topic and theme (but fail miserably).
 Sometimes I have video on as well.
 During this mode *you* are the priority above everything else, be it AMA or otherwise.
 Feel free to throw your own ideas and opinions and questions out for us to discuss.
 Camera and mic vary.
 Usually there is music.
-Categories: Just Chatting, Science & Technology, Software and Game Development.
+Categories: Just Chatting, Science & Technology, Software and Game Development, Talk Shows & Podcasts.

-🎉 **Partying** Usually this means I have music on and am just celebrating and being happy with y'all.

-🤬 **Ranting** I'm pissed off and using the word "fuck" a lot.
-You've been warned.

-🎬 **Recording** I'm recording what is happening on the screen to be placed into a video saved forever on YouTube.
-Be careful what you chat.
-Use the octothorpe (hashtag, `#`) if you don't want your chat readable on screen.
+Tags:

     #about #streaming